Children Youth and Families Act 2005 (Child Welfare Matters) (review)

 - if a child is removed from the care of his or her parent a plan for reunification of the child with their parent

 - the capacity of any potential caregiver including a parent to provide for the child's needs and any action taken by the parent to give effect to the goals set out in the case plan relating to the child

 - access arrangements between the child and the child's parents, siblings, family members and other significant persons

 - the child's social, individual and cultural identity and religious faith and the child's age, maturity, sex and sexual identity

-- where a child with a particular cultural identity is placed in out-of-home care with a caregiver who is not a member of that cultural community, the desirability of the child retaining a connection with their culture
+- where a child with a particular cultural identity is placed in out-of-home care with a caregiver who is not part of that cultural community, the desirability of the child retaining a connection with their culture

 - the desirability of the child being supported to gain access to appropriate educational services, health services and accommodation and to participate in appropriate social opportunities

 - the desirability of allowing the education, training and employment of the child to continue without interruption or disturbance

 - possible harmful effects of delay in making a decision or taking action